 Agriculture and Forestry is committed to honouring Alberta's domestic and international trade obligations.
 The Department is actively engaged in ongoing trade related negotiations related to natural resources.

 Agriculture and Forestry's interests are represented and protected in key federal and provincial programs and initiatives led through the Alberta ministries of:

-- Economic Development and Trade
+- Economic Development, Trade and Tourism

 - Treasury Board and Finance

 U.S. - Canada Softwood Lumber Trade Dispute